MetaSys-LISBP/IsoCor/doc/tutorials.rst

 The raw MS data and the information required to perform the correction (i.e. the natural abundance and exact mass of isotopes, and a list of metabolites and derivatives moieties with their elemental formulas) are provided in flat text files.

-At first start, IsoCor creates in the user directory a folder 'isocordb' containing example database files.
+At first start, IsoCor creates in the user directory a IsoCor data folder `isocordb` containing default database files.
 These files can be edited and implemented according to the user's needs, as detailed below.
 Different database files can also be created
 (e.g. to have specific project-related databases), as detailed below.

 ..  _`Measurements file`: